 Meaning and History

 The sports organization’s logo is a round coat-of-arms shield, giving it an authoritative and respectable look.
 The mention of America emphasizes the association’s national origin and its connection to the United States.
-At the same time, the emblem undoubtedly symbolizes golf as it contains elements related to this sport.
+At the same time, the emblem undoubtedly symbolizes golf, as it contains elements of the sport.

 What is the PGA of America?

-PGA of America is the abbreviated name of the Professional Golfers’ Association of America, one of the most respected organizations associated with golf.
+PGA of America is the abbreviation for the Professional Golfers’ Association of America, one of the most respected organizations in golf.
 It promotes the development of this sport in the U.S. and supports professional players.
 Its tasks include organizing tournaments, offering educational programs, popularizing golf, and more.

 2000s – today

 The logo features the letters “PGA,” representing “Professional Golfers’ Association.”
-The abbreviation is written in the circle’s center and is once again duplicated separately on the right.
+The abbreviation is written at the center of the circle and is again duplicated separately on the right.
 In the first instance, it’s small and white; in the second, it’s large and gold.
 The same bold font with massive serifs is used for both versions.

 The letter “G” at the center of the circle divides the golf attributes into two: two clubs, a ball, and its stand.
 Below is the organization’s founding year: 1916.
 The sports equipment is depicted in blue and resembles a Jolly Roger: the crossed clubs serve as bones, and the ball serves as a kind of skull.
 In this case, the logo symbolizes excitement, fun, and joyful anticipation.